 The Tuareg are a Berber people, with the name "Tuareg" coming from the Berber name for a specific Libyan province.
 Some people regard the name Tuareg derisive.
 Tuareg groups have subgroups with different languages.
 For example, the Asben Tuareg speak Tayart Tamajeq.

 What Are Their Lives Like?

-The Tuareg are a nomadic people, occupying large areas of desert and the Sahel.
+Asben Tuareg are a nomadic people, occupying large areas of desert and the Sahel.
 Each Tuareg clan is made up of several family groups, led by their collective chief.
 In Tuareg society women do not traditionally wear the veil, whereas men do.
-The veil is often blue in color.
+The veil is often blue, and it can stain their skin.
 Tuareg women have great freedom and participate in family and tribal decisions.

 Pray for peaceful relations with neighboring tribes, and with the governments of Niger and Mali.

 Pray that the few Asben Tuareg believers will be salt and light to those around them.